Open Networking: What to Expect in 2021

 - Sandbox.
-We are developing a cloud-based/virtual Open Networking sandbox which can deploy, on-demand and at your choosing, a mix of the above SONiC distributions.
-This sandbox can also be customized/updated to include binaries from most ONIE-compliant solutions.
-Coming soon!
+WWT has developed a cloud-based/virtual Open Networking sandbox which can deploy, on-demand and at your choosing, a mix of the above SONiC distributions.
+This environment can also be customized/updated to include binaries from most ONIE-compliant solutions.

 - Testing.
 There are provisos to all of the options we talked about.
 While SONiC is abstracted from the underlying hardware via SAI, performance and functionality can vary from platform to platform.
 Additionally, rigorous testing of the solution is a best practice for any new deployment (and regression testing as hardware and software are upgraded).
 WWT's Advanced Technology Center was purpose built to help customers make good choices, faster.

 - Customization.
 WWT Application Services specializes in the agile software development and DevOps disciplines that go hand-in-hand with opensource platforms.

 - Integration.
 A well-understood challenge of disaggregated Open Network solutions is ensuring that the right software is on the right hardware, and that it all works as expected.
 RMAs are disruptive, especially when on a schedule.
 Our Integration Centers ensure that the platforms you want to deploy are in A+ condition before they arrive on site.

 - Deployment.
 WWT Professional Services, when combined with our world-class logistics practice, can simplify even the most complex rollouts.